andikleen/tsx-tools/README.md

         /* Release elided lock */
         __hle_release_clear(&lock);

-## hle-ms.h
+### hle-ms.h

 Provide Microsoft C compatible HLE intrinsics for gcc.

+### rtm-goto.h

+An experimential RTM intrinsics implementation that directly exposes the control flow of the abort handler.
+This allows to save a few instructions and may be clearer.
+Requires a compiler with "asm goto" support (gcc 4.7+ or some earlier RedHat gcc versions)

+	#include "rtm-goto.h"

+	XBEGIN(abort_handler);
+	/* Transaction */
+	XEND();
+	return;

+	/* Transaction aborts come here */
+	unsigned status;
+	XABORT_STATUS(status);
+	/* Examine status to determine abort cause */
+	/* Fallback path */

 ## tsx-cpuid.h

-Utility functions to check if the current CPU supports HLE or RTM
+Utility functions to check if the current CPU supports HLE or RTM from a program.

 	#include "tsx-cpuid.h"